IETF-OPSAWG-WG/draft-ietf-opsawg-pcap/draft-ietf-opsawg-pcap.md

-Please note: To avoid confusion (such as the current usage of .cap for a plethora of different capture file formats) file name extensions other than .pcap should be avoided.
+Please note: To avoid confusion (such as the current usage of .cap for a plethora of different capture file formats) file name extensions other than `.pcap` should be avoided.

-A PCAP Next Generation capture file format (pcapng, see {{I-D.ietf-opsawg-pcapng}}) now exists.
+A new format that supersedes the present PCAP format is specified in {{I-D.ietf-opsawg-pcapng}} (referred to as "new PCAP format").
 The new file format is not compatible with this specification, but many programs read  both transparently.
 Version numbers in the two file formats are not related.
-A distinct Magic Number exists in the pcapng format so readers can transparently determine what format is used.
+A distinct Magic Number exists in the new PCAP format so that readers can transparently determine what format is used.
-It is not uncommon for the same extension, .pcap to be used for both.
+It is not uncommon for the same extension, `.pcap` to be used for both.

 #  Security Considerations

 A pcap file reader MUST do validate the file header and file packet header, and also the contained headers for the packet capture.
 A reader can receive as input not only valid headers or packets, but any arbitrary random sequence of octets:
-Headers or packets originally may be intenationally malformed by a sender, and capture files from outside sources may also contain intentionally malformed contents.
+Headers or packets originally may be intentionally malformed by a sender.
+Also, capture files from outside sources may contain intentionally malformed contents.

 See also:
 https://www.iana.org/assignments/media-types/application/vnd.tcpdump.pcap